 Depending on the trip you plan flights aren’t always necessary as trains or busses are an equally good option.
 Especially in trains you also have the great advantage of being productive on the trip.
 With not having all the little steps like security checks you can work or read, what you can’t do that concentrated at the airport and in the plane.

-Beside just traveling less, we always question the necessity of the flight.
+Besides just traveling less, we always question the necessity of the flight.

 Julian did it the same way when he needed to go on a business trip to Berlin.
 The flights looked cheap but after a bit of research, he found trains even cheaper so he booked them right away.
 From Cologne, crossing Germany from west to east in 4:20h.
-The great thing here: Not only better for his carbon footprint but also 4:20h of productive working time with stable WiFi.
+The great thing here: Not only better for his carbon footprint but also 4:20h of productive working time with mostly stable WiFi.

 #2 Eco-licensed accommodation

-Outside of Europe this point can frankly speaking, be one of the harder ones.
+Outside of Europe this point can, frankly speaking, be one of the harder ones.
 In Germany and countries close by you find many accommodations having a trust mark.
 There are 70 different ones in Europe with very different meanings.

 #3 Direct Flight